SAP-archive/teched2020-DEV260/exercises/ex5/README.md

 # Exercise 5 - Business Service

 ## Introduction
-In the previous exercise you've created the metadata extensions for the travel and the booking projection views (see [Exercise 4](/exercises/ex4/README.md) or the Fast track version [Exercise 1-4](/exercises/ex1_4/README.md)).
+In the previous exercise you've created the metadata extensions for the travel and the booking projection views (see [Exercise 4](/exercises/ex4/README.md) or the Fast track version [Exercises 1-4](/exercises/ex1_4/README.md)).

 In this exercise you will expose your projected CDS data model as OData service using business services – i.e. service definition and service binding.